 What Are Schmitt-Thompson Protocols?

 Used by most after-hours and managed-care call centers in the U.S., the Scmhitt-Thompson protocols provide guidelines for almost all symptom calls.
-Having a set of established questions enables the triage nurse to determine categories or levels of necessary care for the caller, based on the severity of their symptoms.
-Depending on the responses, the nurse may recommend home care or may instruct the caller to seek immediate treatment.
+Having a set of established questions enables the triage nurse to determine categories or levels of necessary care for the caller based on the severity of their symptoms.
+Depending on the responses, the nurse may recommend home care or instruct the caller to seek immediate treatment.
 For example, there may be situations where the caller needs first aid that can be administered at home.
 There may be other situations where first aid should be administered to reduce further damage or injury as the patient awaits transportation to a medical facility.
 The triage nurse’s responses are evidence-based with new medical research incorporated into the protocols annually.

 In each phone call, the triage nurse will introduce themselves, collect basic information – including a brief health history – then document a brief description of the caller’s symptoms or illness.
 Using the Schmitt-Thompson protocols, the nurse will ask appropriate questions to determine the severity of the illness and then advise the caller on the next steps.
-By following this procedure, the triage nurse practices risk management in every step of the interaction
+By following this procedure, the triage nurse practices risk management at every step of the interaction

 The Protocol Authors